 Overview

-The 2025 Agricultural Photo Contest will highlight the best of NYS's agricultural community, commodities, and livestock with a different category and winner each month.
-Our first-place winners each month will have their photo included as part of a 2026 Calendar.
-Winners will also receive a copy of our Calendar.
+Our first-place winners each month will have their photo included as part of a 2026 12-month calendar.
+Winners will also receive a free copy of our calendar at the end of the year.

 Photographs must be original works.